 If you talk to a vegan foodie, chances are they cashew-obsessed.
 And for good reason.
 Cashews have a smooth buttery texture, they are an incredibly versatile nut, and they taste hella good.

-Here are just some of the dishes I use cashews in: raw vegan cheesecake, vegan desserts, cashew cream, cashew parmesan cheese, cashew cheese sauce, cashew sour cream, cashew mylk…are you getting the point?
+Here are just some of the dishes I use cashews in: vegan cheesecake (this baked chocolate cheesecake is a must make), vegan desserts, cashew cream, cashew parmesan cheese, cashew cheese sauce, cashew sour cream, cashew mylk…are you getting the point?

 In addition to snacks, I use almonds to make homemade almond butter (sooo good), toast them for salad or grain bowl toppings, add them to bliss balls, and use almond meal or almond butter in certain grain-free baked goods.

 If cashews are the nuts I cook with the most and almonds are the nuts I snack on the most, then walnuts are the nuts I wish I ate the most.
 They’re an excellent plant-based source of Omega-3 fatty acids, which support your brain, heart, and mental health.

 And here’s a pro tip for you: the texture of walnuts is softer than almonds, so if you want to make nut flour or nut butter but don’t have a high-quality food processor that can finely crush almonds, it’ll be easier to use walnuts.

 I’m just going to say Nutella and leave it there.

 Okay, I’ll say a bit more.
 Hazelnuts are probably my favorite nut, and I’d eat them all the damn time if they weren’t so expensive.